MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 7. Use the trigger phase and run the topic.

-8. After the topic is configured, replace the **Search Knowledge Articles Flow** with the **Search Knowledge Articles Dialog**.
+8. After the topic is configured, replace the **Search Knowledge Articles Flow** with the **Search knowledge articles** dialog.

 :::image type="content" source="media/final_search_ka_dialog.png" alt-text="Replace with search knowledge articles dialog":::

 9. Update the message node with the output from the extended topic and select **Save**.

-10. To return the knowledge article search results to the bot, follow one of these steps:
+10. To return the knowledge article search results to the bot, follow either of these steps:

 - Use thumbnail cards to show the article.
-More information: Respond with cards
+More information: [Respond with cards](/composer/how-to-send-cards#thumbnailcard)

 - Use the following sample code to render search results in adaptive cards.